passbolt/passbolt_help/_includes/hosting/install/packages/debian/install-debian-package.md

 For easier installation and update tasks Passbolt provides a package repository that you need to setup before you download Passbolt {{ product | upcase }} and install it.

+These steps assume you have already installed sudo and added your user to the sudo group.

 **Step 1.** Update the apt indexes and install packages to allow apt to use https repositories:

 ```